schafer14/brain/Areas/Productivity/Building a Second Brain.md

 Studies show that journaling your inner thoughts leads to fewer doctor visits, improved immune system and reduced stress.

-Always ask yourself, **“What would this look like if it was easy?”**.
+Always ask yourself, <mark style="background: #D2B3FFA6;">**“What would this look like if it was easy?”**</mark>.
 For example, when developing your capturing tools, ask yourself what the best capturing system would look like, and then find the tools that facilitate as close a process as possible to your ideal.

 ## Organise